ozcangul/aspnet-docs/aspnet/data/ef-mvc/complex-data-model.rst

 .. code-block:: text

   dotnet ef database update -c SchoolContext

-.. note:: It's possible to get other errors when migrating data and making schema changes.
-If you get migration errors you can't resolve, you can either change the database name in the connection string or delete the database.
-The simplest approach is to rename the database in appsettings.json.
-The next time you run ``database update``, a new database will be created.

-  With a new database, there is no data to migrate, and the update-database command is much more likely to complete without errors.
-To delete a database, right-click the database in SSOX, click Delete, and then in the **Delete Database** dialog box select **Close existing connections**.

-  If that fails, another thing you can try is re-initialize the database by entering the following command in the PMC:   ``update-database -Migration:0``

 Run the app to cause the ``DbInitializer.Initialize`` method to run and populate the new database.